Lifelong Community Learning Frequently Asked Questions

 What if it snows?

 Classes will be made up if postponed due to extreme weather conditions or at the request of the instructor.
 If there is a storm, call the office at 508-613-1480 or check our website for cancellation information.
-Please read the Franklin Public Schools Inclement Weather and School Closing Information.
+Please refer to the Franklin Public Schools Inclement Weather and School Closing Information.

 If the instructor needs to cancel a class, we will advise you via the email you listed on your registration form.